WebKit/WebKit/Introduction.md

 whether Node is [connected](https://dom.spec.whatwg.org/#connected) to the document or not.
 Every document has a regular reference count used by external clients and [referencing node count](https://github.com/WebKit/WebKit/blob/297c01a143f649b34544f0cb7a555decf6ecbbfd/Source/WebCore/dom/Document.h#L2093).
-The referencing node count of a document is the total number of Node's whose `ownerDocument` is the document.
+The referencing node count of a document is the total number of nodes whose `ownerDocument` is the document.
 A document is [kept alive](https://github.com/WebKit/WebKit/blob/297c01a143f649b34544f0cb7a555decf6ecbbfd/Source/WebCore/dom/Document.cpp#L749) so long as its reference count and node referencing count is above 0.
 In addition, when the regular reference count is to become 0,